Like Flames: Release and reception

-"Like Flames" was released as the lead single from the album in October 1986 and, following up "Take My Breath Away", a chart-topper in September of that year, was expected to do well.
+"Like Flames" was released as the second single from the album in October 1986 and, following up "Take My Breath Away", a chart-topper in September of that year, was expected to do well.
 However, the record and the album did not find chart success, peaking at number 82 in the US and becoming their last chart entry in that country.
 In Europe, the record performed better on the strength of "Take My Breath Away", reaching the top 20 in several countries, but still it charted moderately.
 In the UK, "Like Flames" was released as the third single from the album in March 1987, following "You Don't Know", which was released as the next single elsewhere.
 It peaked at number 47 on the UK Singles Chart.

 Nunn has blamed the lack of success to the sudden change of style for the band, which alienated their established fanbase of their synth-pop albums, and failing to gain new fans from their new-found fame with "Take My Breath Away", because the album sounded nothing like it, although the hit song was included on the album at the insistence of Geffen to capitalize on its success.
 The record's lack of success and their internal clashes eventually led to the demise of the band in 1987.